Congress Democracy & Elections Executive Branch

 Brookings

 With the 2024 presidential election upon us, the race has tightened by the day.
 Polls suggest it will likely come down to just a few states.
-There are even scenarios in which the race could result in a tie: Kamala Harris and Donald Trump both receiving 269 electoral votes.
+There are even scenarios in which the race could result in a tie, with Kamala Harris and Donald Trump both receiving 269 electoral votes.

 What happens when neither candidate receives a majority?
 The answer is a “contingent election,” a procedure outlined in the Constitution’s 12th Amendment, which updated the original Electoral College provision in Article II.
 If no presidential ticket secures a majority of the Electoral College votes, Congress would decide the election.
 The House of Representatives would choose the president, while the Senate would choose the vice president.
 A contingent election has only occurred three times—in 1801 and 1825 for the president, and in 1837 for the vice president.

-A contingent election would present many challenges for the country, especially in today’s political environment—marked not only by increased polarization, but also political violence.
+A contingent election would present many challenges for the country, especially in today’s political environment—marked by not only increased polarization but also political violence.
 Uncertainties in the process could worsen political division and further erode trust in the electoral system.
 It would also raise a number of practical considerations.
 The 12th Amendment establishes some potentially divisive rules for contingent elections.
 Most significantly, the amendment gives each state in a House contingent election a single vote, meaning the largest states would receive the same input as the smallest.
-On the other hand, Washington, D.C., would have no representation in a contingent election.
+By contrast, Washington, D.C., would have no representation in a contingent election.
 Additionally, the House and Senate could elect a president and vice president from opposing political parties—an outcome that might not be conducive to an effective working relationship at the top of the executive branch.

 Addressing these issues would require a constitutional amendment.
 Still, there are a range of critical decisions lawmakers would have to make before conducting a contingent election in this year’s race.

-This piece focuses on four of those potential decisions: (1) The voting thresholds required within each state delegation in a House contingent election; (2) the extent to which the proceedings should be confidential; (3) the lack of procedures for the death of candidates in a contingent election; and (4) uncertainties that could arise in a Senate contingent election of the vice president.
+This piece focuses on four of those potential decisions: (a) the voting thresholds required within each state delegation in a House contingent election; (b) the extent to which the proceedings should be confidential; (c) the lack of procedures for the death of candidates in a contingent election; and (d) uncertainties that could arise in a Senate contingent election of the vice president.

 Voting Threshold Within State Delegations for House Contingent Elections